How to Rescue Photos When Your Computer Says Memory Card is Not Formatted

 Take the memory card into a camera or electronics store

 A camera or electronics store may have the tech to read that corrupted card.
 Some consumers have said they were able to recover all their data by taking the card into a local store.
 While the possibility of recovering your data depends on several factors, it's certainly worth a shot.

 Use a photo recovery software

-There are several different options for software recovery programs, but we like Stellar Photo Recovery because it's a comprehensive yet simple program.
+There are several different options for photo recovery software, but we like Stellar Photo Recovery because it's a comprehensive yet simple program.
 The software is free to try out — you only need to purchase the full version if the program can actually recover files.
-The program, available for both Windows and iOS, can scan a memory card with a format error and often fix the corruption to recover files — or even recover files off cards that have already been formatted.
+The program, available for both Windows and macOS, can scan a memory card with a format error and often fix the corruption to recover files — or even recover files off cards that have already been formatted.

-Once the software downloads, you'll select the SD drive then click scan to see what images can be recovered.
+Once the software downloads, you'll select the memory card drive then click scan to see what images can be recovered.
 The process is pretty straightforward, but there's simple instructions to use too.

 Data loss is devastating no matter what the cause is, but recovering files after a memory card format error message is often possible.
 Start by ensuring the write protection switch is off, then try using a USB cable connected to the camera to read the card.
 You can also take the card into a camera or electronics store.
-If that doesn't help you to access your files, you'll need a specialty software that can read the corrupted card, like Stellar Photo Recovery.
+If that doesn't help you to access your files, you'll need a specialty photo recovery software that can read the corrupted card.

-Fix your SD card error?
+Fix your memory card error?
 Let us know how you recovered your files in the comments below!